Medically reviewed by Drugs.com. Last updated on Mar 29, 2022.

 Precautions while using belimumab

-It is very important that your doctor check your or your child's progress closely and at regular visits to make sure that belimumab is working properly and to decide if you should continue to receive it.
+It is very important that your doctor check your or your child's progress closely and at regular visits to make sure belimumab is working properly and to decide if you should continue to receive it.
 Blood and urine tests may be needed to check for unwanted effects.

 You should not receive belimumab if you are also using other biologic therapies or cyclophosphamide (Cytoxan®).
 Using these medicines together may increase your chance for more serious side effects.

 Using belimumab may increase your risk of getting cancer.
 Talk to your doctor if you have concerns about this risk.

 belimumab may cause a serious type of allergic reaction called anaphylaxis.
 Anaphylaxis can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you have chest pain, hives, itching, a rash, swelling of the face, tongue, and throat, or trouble breathing after you receive the medicine.

 While you are being treated with belimumab, and 30 days before starting treatment with it, do not have any immunizations (vaccines) without your doctor's approval.
 Belimumab may lower your body's resistance and the vaccine may not work as well or you might get the infection the vaccine is meant to prevent.
 In addition, you should not be around other persons living in your household who are receiving live virus vaccines because there is a chance they could pass the virus on to you.
 Some examples of live vaccines include measles, mumps, influenza (nasal flu vaccine), poliovirus (oral form), rotavirus, and rubella.
 Do not get close to them and do not stay in the same room with them for very long.
 If you have questions about this, talk to your doctor.